htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 behavior will continue, if the previous configuration files are used.
 New configuration file examples disable preemption, but contain directions for enabling preemption.
-:index:`suspending jobs instead of evicting them;policy<single: suspending jobs instead of evicting them;policy>`
+:index:`suspending jobs instead of evicting them<single: suspending jobs instead of evicting them; policy>`

  Job Suspension